MewsSystems/gitbook-connector-api/operations/reservations.md

 ## Add reservation companion

 Adds a customer as a companion to the reservation.
 Succeeds only if there is space for the new companion (count of current companions is less than `AdultCount + ChildCount`).
+Note this operation supports [Portfolio Access Tokens](../guidelines/multi-property.md).

 ### Request